pdesai5839/cassandra_cluster/README.md

 ## Replication

 Partitioning is certainly useful but it will not be enough to achieve high scalability.
-Let's discuss why.
+Let's examine why this is the case.

 1. Single partition key space: Each partition key maps to a specific node in the cluster, and all data with the same partition key resides on that node.
 As the amount of data grows, the capacity of individual nodes can become a bottleneck.
 Eventually, the storage capacity, memory, or compute resources of a single node may be insufficient to handle the increasing volume of data or workload.
+2. Hot spots: In some cases, certain partition keys may become "hot spots," meaning they are accessed more frequently than others.
+Hot spots can occur due to uneven data distribution or skewed access patterns, leading to uneven load distribution across nodes.
+Hot spots can impact performance and scalability by overloading specific nodes while underutilizing others.
+3.